Jan--Henrik/gerber2graphtec/README.md

 # Gerber2Graphtec

-Tool for cutting accurate SMT stencils on a Graphtec cutter (e.g. Silhouette Cameo or Portrait) from gerber files.
+Tool for cutting accurate SMT stencils on a Graphtec cutter (e.g. Silhouette Cameo or Portrait) from gerber, dxf or svg files.
 Techniques include separately drawn line segments (no complex paths), antibacklash, drag-knife-angle "training", and multiple passes.
 This produces stencils usable down to approximately 0.5 mm pitch (QFP/QFN) and 0201 discrete components, or perhaps even slightly better; but it is slower than normal cutting.

 ## Usage: